7underlines/vdotenv/README.md

 - fully compatible with docker-compose .env
 - useful helper function vdotenv.get()
 - vdotenv.required() method to let people know what variables are needed
-- automatically create missing .env file with blank required fields when working with vdotenv.required()
+- automatically create missing .env file with blank required fields when working with vdotenv.required() for an easy setup

 ## Usage
 Create a file called .env in the root folder of your application.